Halllllluuuuuu/Halllllluuuuuu/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hallllluuuuu" alt="hallllluuuuu" /></a> </p>

-- 🔭 I’m currently working on **an Portfolio**
+- 🔭 I’m currently working on **a Portfolio**

 - 🌱 I’m currently learning **courses with Raspberry Pi or Arduino.
-But also some websites and automated scripts in Linux**
+But also some websites and automated scripts on Linux**

 - 👯 I’m looking to collaborate on **an e-commerce website**

 - 📫 How to reach me **@k33p_it_halal at Discord**

-- 📄 Know about my experience [coming soon...](coming soon...)
+- 📄 Know about my experience [coming soon...]

 - ⚡ Fun fact **Without air we can't live**